 Taking a deep, reassuring breath, Grace turned back to the task at hand, hurrying her motions in order to be done quicker and leave the place.
 Unfortunately, her shaking hands were no help and soon dark spots not only stained her hands, but her dress too.
 Grace choked back a wave of nausea as she envisioned the wrath her father would bring down upon her head for such carelessness.

 She smiled when she pulled her clenched hand from the thicket, the glistening trophy resting delicately in her palm.
-She reached for her basket but dropped it instantly when another strange, rustling sound reached her ears.
+She reached for her basket but fumbled when another strange, rustling sound struck her ears.

 Grace jerked her head up and stifled a scream with one hand as her own widened eyes came face to face with another, darker pair – set in the brown-skinned visage of an Indian native.
 Grace's heart began to pound as she sat – still as possible – desperately praying she would not be killed.

 The man above her was leaning over the thicket and watching her intently but silently.
 Grace felt all the blood drain from her cheeks and lips as she realized he surely had been standing less than a few feet from her own nose, gazing for who knew how long upon her unknowing form.
 The small hairs at the top of her head stood on end as she remembered a dried scalp she had once seen as a child, hanging from the leather belt of a slayed savage whose bloodied form had been paraded through the town commons as warning.
 It's puckered skin and knotted length of hair, sheared from a local farmer her father had spoken with a month before, had haunted her dreams for many weeks to follow.